The Insurance and Reinsurance Law Review: France

 Finally, where the policy so provides in very clear print, fraudulent overstatement of losses can result in forfeiture of coverage.

-The liability insurer cannot set-off the unpaid premiums upon the indemnity it may be obligated to pay to the third-party victim.32
+The liability insurer cannot set off the unpaid premiums upon the indemnity it may be obligated to pay to the third-party victim.36 However, if premiums remain unpaid, insurers can, within certain parameters, demand their payment from the insured and suspend the policy in case of non-compliance.37

-However, the insurer has a right to assert set-off, including in an insolvency context, but only if the right is asserted before the judgment opening insolvency proceedings, and under certain conditions.
-Accordingly, an insurer can set-off premiums owed to it by a policyholder against insurance proceeds owed by it to the policyholder.
+Moreover, the insurer has a right to assert set-off, including in an insolvency context, but only if the right is asserted before the judgment opening insolvency proceedings, and under certain conditions.
+Accordingly, an insurer can set off premiums owed to it by a policyholder against insurance proceeds owed by it to the policyholder.

 For annual policies, the policy limit is automatically reinstated in full on the first day of the next year of insurance.
 Moreover, the insured or policyholder can request reinstatement of mandatory coverage.
 If the policy limit has not been exhausted, the remaining portion is not carried over to the next year.